RogerMarsh/dptdb/README.txt

       Download and install setuptools in Python if not already present.

-   Use 'regedit' to put the directory containing the MinGW runtime, usually C:\MinGW\bin, in the path.
+   Put the directory containing the MinGW runtime, usually C:\MinGW\bin, in the path.

    Install the package by typing